Etso Ugbodaga-Ngu

-Etso Clara Ugbodaga-Ngu known as Ugbodaga-Ngu, was a Nigerian artist and teacher.
+Etso Clara Ugbodaga-Ngu, known as Ugbodaga-Ngu (1921–1996), was a Nigerian artist and teacher.
 Her art featured vibrant colours and portrayed strength and purpose.
-Her geometric style evolved from earlier works like "Market Women" (1961) and left a lasting mark on Nigerian culture and politics.
-She was the first Nigerian and the first woman to become a professor at the Nigerian College of Arts, Science and Technology (later Ahmadu Bello University) and the first female Nigerian artist to have a solo exhibition in London.
+Her geometric style evolved from earlier works such as "Market Women" (1961) and left a lasting mark on Nigerian culture and politics.
+She was the first Nigerian and the first woman to become a professor at the Nigerian College of Arts, Science and Technology (later Ahmadu Bello University) and the first female Nigerian artist to have a solo exhibition in London, England.

 Early life and education

-Clara Etso Ugbodaga was born in 1921 in Kano, Kano State, Nigeria to parents from Edo.
+Etso Clara Ugbodaga was born in 1921 in Kano, Kano State, Nigeria, to parents from Edo.
 She was educated at missionary schools in Kano and Zaria, and later taught in those same schools from 1945 to 1950.
-During this time she taught children from eight different tribes who had no common language, so she developed the use of art as a teaching and communication method.
-She was awarded a scholarship by the colonial administration in Nigeria in 1950 which gave her the opportunity to study at the Chelsea School of Art in London.
+During this time, she taught children from eight different tribes who had no common language, so she developed the use of art as a teaching and communication method.
+She was awarded a scholarship by the colonial administration in Nigeria in 1950, which gave her the opportunity to study at the Chelsea School of Art in London, England.
 She graduated with a diploma in design and painting in 1954.
 In 1955, she earned a teaching diploma from the University of London.

 Career

 Ugbodaga-Ngu returned to Nigeria after qualifying in London.
-She became the first Nigerian and the first woman to become a professor at the Nigerian College of Arts, Science and Technology (later Ahmadu Bello University) in Zaira.
+She became the first Nigerian and the first woman to become a professor at the Nigerian College of Arts, Science and Technology (later Ahmadu Bello University) in Zaria.
 She was member of the faculty between 1955 and 1964, but met opposition from colonial white British colleagues there.

 Ugbodaga-Ngu held various roles, from teaching to lecturing at universities and operating her studio.
 Her students included Solomon Wangboje, Uche Okeke, Simon Okeke, and Bruce Onobrakpeya.
-She taught the students who formed the Zaria Art Society, ‘most of the leading Nigerian contemporary artists’.
-She later commented that the ‘majority of the young men who were my students are Nigeria’s main source of manpower in institutions of higher learning, museums, industries and [the] private sector.
+She taught the students who formed the Zaria Art Society, "most of the leading Nigerian contemporary artists".
+She later commented that the "majority of the young men who were my students are Nigeria's main source of manpower in institutions of higher learning, museums, industries and [the] private sector."

 Ugbodaga-Ngu also served as a state adviser during FESTAC in 1975 and later became a lecturer at the University of Benin.